-You may need to move away urgently for personal reasons, for example, if you are suffering domestic violence or if you have developed an illness or a disability which makes it impossible for you to manage in your present home.
-Please let us know and we can work with you to find a solution.
+There are lots of reasons why you may need to move and we may be able to help.
+For example, you may need to move urgently if you’re suffering domestic violence or you have an illness or a disability that makes it impossible for you to live in your present home.
+Tell us as soon as possible and we can help you find a solution.

-What you need to do before moving out.
+What you need to do before moving out

 - Write to us – give us at least four weeks’ notice before your leaving date.
 You’ll have to pay rent up to this date.
 (If you leave without telling us, you’ll still have to pay rent for that period).